Lewis Dot Diagram for Cl₂: A complete walkthrough

 What is a Lewis Dot Diagram?

 A Lewis dot diagram uses dots around an element’s symbol to represent its valence electrons.
 Valence electrons are the outermost electrons in an atom, which are involved in chemical bonding.
-Here's one way to look at it: chlorine (Cl) has an atomic number of 17, meaning it has
+As an example, chlorine (Cl) has an atomic number of 17, meaning it has

 The Lewis Dot Diagram for Cl₂ – Step‑by‑Step Construction